A COMPREHENSIVE GUIDE TO LEGAL PLANNING

 A Closer Look at a Living Will/Advanced Directive

-A living will or advance directive shows exactly how much intervention the individual wants, so families are not left to make painful decisions when someone is seriously ill.
-With this particular document, the individual can make specific requests for what should and should not be done, rather than relying on family members to remember their wishes in an emotionally charged situation.
+A living will, or advance directive shows exactly how much intervention the individual wants, so families are not left to make painful decisions when someone is seriously ill.
+With this document, the individual can make specific requests for what should and should not be done, rather than relying on family members to remember their wishes in an emotionally charged situation.

 The requirements for creating this document varies tremendously from one state to the next.
-Checking with an attorney is the best way to ensure that yours is in line with the laws of your state.
+Checking with an elder law attorney is the best way to ensure that yours is in line with the laws of your state.
 However, you can find these forms online as well.
-Just make sure that they are in line with the laws of the state where the individual with dementia lives.
+Just make sure they are in line with the laws of the state where the individual with dementia lives.

 A Closer Look at a Living Trust